 Engine or motor and hydraulic check

 If the equipment has some hydraulic unit, which is one of the most significant parts of the equipment, inspect it closely.
 Check all the hydraulic cylinders in minute details to detect any marks of fluid leakages, scratches, dents, or any other signs of damage.
-Check the hose connections to ensure that it is sturdy, properly sealed, and coupled.
+If you find issues, immediately contact a trusted hydraulic cylinder repair company to prevent the problem from getting worst.
+Also, make sure to check the hose connections to ensure that it is sturdy, properly sealed, and coupled.
 Check the engine, motor, pulleys, and belts, as well as oil filters and air filters, if any.

 Have an expert by your side during the inspection that helps to do a complete technical evaluation.